Yoast/wordpress-seo/packages/related-keyphrase-suggestions/src/elements/TableButton/docs/component.md

 Keyphrase table button.
-Either for removing or adding a keyword.
+Either for removing or adding a keyphrase.